abubnov/selenium-maven-testng-pagefactory/README.md

 # selenium-maven-testng-pagefactory
-It is demo project for testing Google page with Selenium-Maven-TestNG-Pagefactory-Java framework
+It is demo project for testing Google page with Selenium-Maven-TestNG-PageFactory-Java framework